polyphene/docs.holium.org/docs/about-holium/design.md

 To conclude this introduction to the core design of Holium, we may synthesize its main characteristics with the three same steps:

-1. The Holium CBOR format allows to represent any data (scalar and recursive, structured and complex) in a unified way.
+1. The HoliumCBOR format allows to represent any data (scalar and recursive, structured and complex) in a unified way.
    It frees data from any semantic lock at the transformation layer, fosters its re-usability by atomizing it, and provides any item of data with a unique identifier.
 2. Transformations are pure functions run inside a WebAssembly environment that only ingests and digests data in Holium